Address : Box 518 Bancroft, ON K0L 1C0

 The BASC Board of Directors strives to welcome new board members who they feel will be a good fit with the organization.

 Because BASC is actively engaged in a number of varied projects at any one time, there are many opportunities to get involved as a community volunteer.
 If one of the programs catches your interest, simply email BASC and tell us about your interest in getting involved.
 We can then help you connect directly with the coordinator of any specific program.

 Waterfront property owner, business owner since 1995, background in sales, outdoor enthusiast, interest in invasive species.
-Director and volunteer with the North Hastings Community Fish Hatchery
+Volunteer with the North Hastings Community Fish Hatchery

 Retired Paramedic with 40 years’ service for Hastings and Prince Edward Counties.
 Last 3 years as Chief of Paramedics.
 Vice Chair of local Family Health team and committee chair for integration of two local Family Health Teams.
 Long-time member of various committees involving Algonquin Provincial Park including Forest Management Plan, Algonquin Indigenous Land Claim and Bruton and Clyde Hunters Association.
 Co-Chair of local implementation committee that re-introduced wild elk to Ontario and specifically the North Hastings area.
 Lifelong interest in fishing, hunting and outdoor recreation.